gemssingaporestudentcouncil/innovationweek2020/resources/how-to-submit.md

 7. Scroll Down to The Bottom and Click Commit New File

 8. Create another new file inside your folder and name is summary.txt.
 Fill in the file with a 250 word summary of your project.
-Inculde: what your idea is (main part), how you made your prototype, how you would make the real thing.
+Include: what your idea is (main part), how you made your prototype, how you would make the real thing.

 9. Create another new file inside your folder and name is impact.txt.
 Fill in the file with a 500 word writeup on how your product solves your problem.
-Inculde research and stats to do well.
+Include research and stats to do well.

 10. Drag your logo into the folder and upload it.
 The file name should be logo.png and be sized 500px x 500px use [https://picresize.com](https://picresize.com) to resize your image if needed.

-10. Create another new file inside your folder and in the name box type src/protoype_info.txt.
+10. Create another new file inside your folder and in the name box type src/prototype_info.txt.
 See below.

 ![alt text](https://github.com/gemssingaporestudentcouncil/innovationweek2020/blob/master/resources/submitimages/Screen%20Shot%202019-12-29%20at%209.27.45%20AM.png?raw=true)

 11. Paste the following into your file and then fill it out

 ```
-Software or Programming Langague Used: [Fill In]
+Software or Programming Language Used: [Fill In]

 Download Link: [Fill In]